jdm/who-roots-the-rooters/dump.md

 JavaScript code in the document can perform complex modifications through the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
-So the browser's representation of a document in memory is a cross-language data structure, bridging the gap between low-level native code
+This means the browser's representation of a document in memory is a cross-language data structure, bridging the gap between low-level native code